-Bibi Netanyahu at a Cybertech conference freely boasted that Israel’s “NSA, called unit 8200” is the second largest in the world and is the Second Eye of the Five Eyes.”
+Bibi Netanyahu at a cybertech conference in 2019 freely boasted that Israel’s “NSA, called unit 8200, is the second largest in the world and is the Second Eye of the Five Eyes.”
 That’s a rather astonishing claim for a nation with only 8.7 million people.

-Netanyahu goes on explain that all the major I.T. companies have major research centers in Israel.
-This includes virtually all of the heavy handed social media censorship venues.
+Netanyahu went on explain that all the major I.T. companies have major research centers in Israel.
+This includes virtually all of the heavy-handed social media censorship venues.

-At minute 00:04:53 in the next video, he goes on to describe why this is happening — namely, because they have a defense industry; and, specifically, military intelligence [at 00:12:12] used to leverage these I.T. industries.
+At minute 00:04:53 in the following video, Bibi describes why this is happening — namely, because they have a defense industry; and, specifically, military intelligence [at 00:12:12] used to leverage these I.T. industries.
 Accordingly, Israel is now No. 2 in the “cyber security industry,” which is a defacto intel operation that’s publicly funded and privately operated.

 “It’s important to understand that soldiers serving in intelligence units are gaining extremely practical training,” says Amitai Ziv, senior high-tech editor at the Israeli newspaper The Marker.
 “Starting from day one after their training, they are tasked with real systems to break into across the globe.”